eZmaxinc/eZmax-SDK-java/docs/ObjectEzsigntsarequirementApi.md

     //Authorization.setApiKeyPrefix("Token");

     ObjectEzsigntsarequirementApi apiInstance = new ObjectEzsigntsarequirementApi(defaultClient);
-    String sSelector = "User"; // String | The type of Ezsigntsarequirements to return Integer fkiEzsignfoldertypeID = 56; // Integer |
+    String sSelector = "All"; // String | The type of Ezsigntsarequirements to return Integer fkiEzsignfoldertypeID = 56; // Integer |
     String eFilterActive = "All"; // String | Specify which results we want to display.
     String sQuery = "sQuery_example"; // String | Allow to filter the returned results